 March 27,2012

 I was the one prepared to die.
 Yes, sounds morbid to say.
-Who the hell is prepared to die other than some extremist?
-Being a police officer you inherit extra risk than normal society other then the morning commute to work.
-My biggest fear wasn’t death in general.
-It was the idea that my kids wouldn’t be able to have my guidance during their child hood.
+Who the hell is ready to die?
+Being a police officer, you inherit extra risk than normal society other than the morning commute to work.
+My biggest fear wasn't death in general.
+It was the idea that my kids wouldn't be able to have my guidance during their childhood.

-I always said “I’ll miss my kids more when I am gone then they me.”
+I always said, "I'll miss my kids more when I am gone than they will miss me."
 They are an inspiration to me.
-They make me want to be better as a person and like most parents I would travel to the end of the earth for them.
+Nico and Christopher make me want to work better at life, and like most parents I would travel to the end of the earth for them.

-One day on patrol we had a burglary in progress.
-An unknown man entered into a home to have his way with the unoccupied house but he did not know the neighbors spotted him and they called the police.
+One day, on patrol, we saw a burglary in progress.
+An unknown man entered a home to make his way with the unoccupied house, but he did not know the neighbors had spotted him, so they called the police.

 We arrived and surrounded the house.
-It was close to 6 o'clock in the evening and the homeowner arrived.
-They told us that no one should be home and that we could go inside and check to make sure there was nobody there.
+It was close to 6 o'clock in the evening, and the homeowner arrived.
+They told us that no one should be home and that we could go inside and check to ensure nobody was there.

-Now usually in this situation we would call a canine to come search the house but there was not one available.
-Not the first time this has happened and it won't be the last time either.
-Me and two other officers entered the house and started to search for a suspect.
+Usually, in this situation, we would call a canine to come search the house, but there was not one available.
+It's not the first time this has happened, and it won't be the last time, either.
+I and two other officers entered the house and started to search for a suspect.
 There was no one there.
-I decided that we needed to check the attic, in case he sought refuge there.
-I walked in the closest where the entry was at and realized that I would need to call the fire department to use their ladder.
-Once they arrived I placed the ladder up to the opening and looked for volunteers to go look inside, everyone was hesitant.
+I decided we needed to check the attic in case he sought refuge there.
+I walked in the closest to the entry and realized I would need to call the fire department to use their ladder.
+Once they arrived, I placed the ladder up to the opening and looked for volunteers to look inside; everyone was hesitant.

-With the pause from everyone else, I grabbed the ballistic shield and walked up the ladder the best I could holding my gun in my left hand and the shield in my right.
-When I got to the opening I realized the shield wouldn't fit, so i slid it down the rails of the ladder and crawled up inside.
-I found him.
-We were close quarters and if he had a gun I probably would have been killed.
+With the pause from everyone else, I grabbed the ballistic shield and walked up the ladder the best I could, holding my gun in my left hand and the shield in my right.
+When I got to the opening, I realized the shield wouldn't fit, so I slid it down the ladder's rails and crawled inside.
+I found the burglar there hidden well.
+We were close quarters, and if he had a gun, I probably would have been killed.

-After that incident, I decided to record my voice while I was patrolling the streets with a small digital tape recorder.
-I would tell my sons about life, dreams and goals that I would like for their future.
-I wanted to tell them they had to love each other above all else because that’s all they have each other if their mother or I should both die.
+After that incident, I decided to record my voice while patrolling the streets with a small digital tape recorder.
+I would tell my sons about life, dreams, and goals I would like for their future.
+I wanted to say to them they had to love each other above all else because that's all they have for each other if their mother or I should both die.

 I told Mimie once, "You'll live well into your 80's.
 I'm a cop.
 We take years off our life."

 How hollow that statement feels now.
-Now it is up to me to keep her memory intact through pictures and videos of her for the future of my kids and their kids.
-They will never forget their mom because I will not let them forget their mom. and if anything should happened to me they will have the recordings to understand how their mom and I lived.
+Now, it is up to me to keep Mimie's memory intact through pictures and videos of her for my kids' future and their kids' future.
+They will never forget their mom because I will not let them forget their mom.
+And if anything should happen to me, they will have the recordings to understand how their mom and I lived.

 Christopher Fusaro is the author of Captain Imperfecto.